chainloop-dev/chainloop/docs/docs/reference/attestations.md

 $ chainloop att init --workflow mywf --project myproject
 ```

-Optionally you can provide a version
+Optionally you can provide a version either explicitly with the `--version` flag or using a `.chainloop.yml` file (more on that below).

 ```sh
 $ chainloop att init --workflow mywf --project myproject --version 1.0.0